trietphm/quick-ocr/README.md

    pip install PyQt5
    ```

-4. **Window not transparent**:
+4. **System tray not visible**:
-   - Ensure you're running on a compositor-enabled desktop environment
+   - Ensure your desktop environment supports system tray
-   - Try running with `QT_QPA_PLATFORM=wayland python3 main.py`
+   - Some minimal desktop environments may not show system tray icons
+   - Try using the command line mode: `python3 main.py ocr`

 ### Wayland Specific Notes

 This application is designed to work with Wayland.
 If you encounter issues:

 - Make sure you have a Wayland-compatible screenshot tool installed
-- The application tries `gnome-screenshot` first, then falls back to `grim`
+- The application tries `gnome-screenshot` first, then falls back to `grim` with `slurp`
 - Some desktop environments may require additional permissions for screenshot capture
+- For area selection, `slurp` is required when using `grim`

 ## Development